Monokilho/GameJam16/README.md

 Feel free to look at and play.

-Developed by Monokilho
+Developed by Monokilho;

-2DAssets by KittyT and Waachan
+2DAssets by KittyT and Waachan;

-Sound and game design by  João Lopes :
+Sound and game design by  João Lopes.

-CopyRight 2016